expo/expo/docs/versions/unversioned/guides/glossary-of-terms.md

 ### Simulator

 An emulator for iOS devices that you can run on macOS (or in [Snack](#snack)) to work on your app without having to have a physical device handy.

 ### Slug

-We use the word "slug" in [app.json](#app-json) to refer to the name to use for your app in its url.
+We use the word "slug" in [app.json](#appjson) to refer to the name to use for your app in its url.
 For example, the [Native Component List](https://expo.io/@community/native-component-list) app lives at https://expo.io/@community/native-component-list and the slug is native-component-list.

 ### Snack

-[Snack](https://snack.expo.io/) is an in-browser development environment where you can build an Expo [experiences](#experience) without installing any tools on your phone or computer.
+[Snack](https://snack.expo.io/) is an in-browser development environment where you can build Expo [experiences](#experience) without installing any tools on your phone or computer.

 ### Standalone app